xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
-3.6.13 Dec 9, 2014
+    -enh (dkulp) When loading a sequence on Nutcracker tab, reset flags so you don't also need to re-load it on Preview pane 3.6.13 Dec 9, 2014
 	-enh (dkulp) Allow a skip size of zero.
 This allow the skips effect to stand still -enh (djulien) Allow continue if port open fails (useful for diagnostics/debug)